zapier/visual-builder/docs/_partners/lifecycle-planning.md

 ### Test Your Integration

 While you're building your integration, it's best to test authentication, triggers, and actions as you add them to your app.
-In Platform UI, you can test each step live in the editor as its built.
+In Platform UI, you can test each step live in the editor as it's built.
 With both Platform UI and CLI, have a separate tab open in your browser to the user-facing [Zap editor](https://zapier.com/app/editor), then refresh anytime you add a new trigger or action to test it live immediately.

 > **Note:** You may have to refresh a few times for new triggers and actions to appear.